Global-Flood-Assessment/MoMProduction/README.md

 # ModeofModels Production
 The following guide is tested on Ubuntu 18.04 and 20.04 LTS.
+The current testing VM is a m1.small instance on (Jetstream clound)[https://portal.xsede.org/jetstream] with 2 vcous, 4GB memory, 20GB storage with an extra 100GB volume attached.
 ## 1. Setup Python environment
 ### 1.1 Install Python
 Python version tested: 3.8, 3.9